 There are two angles of a two-dimensional plane, but there is a circle trajectory with a radius of α in actual three-dimensional coordinates.
-Although the AoA receiver knows that the signal of a beacon when it is on the circle’s trajectory, cannot determine whether they are on the circle or not.
+Although the AoA receiver knows the signal of a beacon when it is on the circle’s trajectory, it cannot determine whether they are on the circle or not.
 During this time, the coordinate location point of the beacon is confirmed by an orthogonal antenna array.

 Antenna arrays are set through positioning and by reducing the number of deployed receivers.
 Below is an illustration of deploying standard antenna arrays with a Bluetooth AOA development kit.

 Bluetooth 5.1 is developed with AoA protocol specifications in the logical link layer.
 The Angle of Arrival and the Angle of Departure can support both the broadcasting and connection modes and work under 1M or 2M regular PHY.
 The following are the requirements of the data transmission format

 • A PDU data packet has standardized AoA/AoD specifications

 • The CTE is the AoA/AoD data packet extension, and its period is 16 μs – 160 μs.

 • The signal modulation of 250 kHz is available on a carrier wave without CRC validation and whitening.

 • The RX receiver uses a signal to work out the phase difference and sample the signal I/Q value at a specific time.

 Challenges of Bluetooth AoA Designs

 The receiver RX in a real scene receives its reflection signal or that of other Angles of Arrival and beacon signals.
 Moreover, CTE-extended data packets are carried by s the reflection signal although noise signals must first be eliminated.